albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 I'm playing a game, but in that game I'm playing the same game.
 Just like turtles all the way down.

 Don't just second-guess your self.
 Or just third-guess yourself.
 Second-guess your second-guess.
 Just choose one.
 This is how you create infinite novelty.
+For a stupid game see [Derivative Clicker](derivativeclicker.com)

 People are sad.
 We can do a lot more for other people, then we can do for ourselves.